plone/Installers-UnifiedInstaller/README.txt

 :Important: Back up your existing Plone site prior to running the installer or running buildout to update.

+:Important: Debian/Ubuntu users.
+Read platform notes if you wish to install under /usr/local.

 Outline of this document
 ------------------------